Lordstown has 'binding orders' for first two years of production -president

-DETROIT, June 15 (Reuters) - Lordstown Motors Corp (RIDE.O) has "firm" and "binding" orders for the first two years of production of its electric pickup truck, the startup's president said on Tuesday, sending shares up 11.4% a week after saying it had no binding orders for the vehicle.
+DETROIT (Reuters) -Lordstown Motors Corp has “firm” and “binding” orders for the first two years of production of its electric pickup truck, the startup’s president said on Tuesday, sending shares up 6.4% a week after saying it had no binding orders for the vehicle.

 “Currently, we have enough orders for production for ‘21 and ‘22,” President Rich Schmidt said at an Automotive Press Association event in Detroit.
 “Those are firm orders we have for those two years.”